 Their workforce must be at least 30% disabled or disadvantaged, as specified in EU Directive 2014/24/EU.

-It is Scottish Government policy that every public body should have at least one contract with a Supported Business, and we encourage private sector companies to buy goods and services from them too.
+It is our policy that every public body should have at least one contract with a Supported Business, and we encourage private sector companies to buy goods and services from them too.